CompassionCH/compassion-switzerland/muskathlon/README.rst

 Configuration
 =============
-Specify who will be notified for new muskathlon registrations in Staff Notification Settings.
+- Specify who will be notified for new muskathlon registrations in Staff Notification Settings.
+- Enter email address of Muskathlon doctor in system parameters

 Todo / Improvements
 ===================